 Family – My husband, parents, friends, and other family members were extremely supportive, encouraging, and available for me.
 They were there for me to cry on a shoulder, listen to my lamentations, remind me that God hadn’t forgotten me, and encourage me to remember that my time would come.

 Doctors – I had a phenomenal medical team that answered every question, honored every one of my requests, and never rushed me.
 During each of my pregnancies, we took precautions, did all we could to bolster my chances, and met very often.
 I can’t thank them enough for treating me – the whole person – and not just viewing me as a difficult medical case.
+I recommend places that help you understand your situation in more depth, like Fertility Plus.

 I found a great resource for moms who have experienced loss through miscarriage.
 It’s called Blessings Through Raindrops.